-To sum up, these data indicate that down-modulation of CD20 by bone marrow stromal cells is likely not the major mechanism of stroma mediated rituximab resistance of CLL cells.
+To sum up, these data indicate that down-modulation of CD20 by bone marrow stromal cells is unlikely to be the major mechanism of stroma mediated rituximab resistance of CLL cells.

 7. Katerina Musilova

 Low-level expression of miR-150 in follicular lymphoma is related to higher B cell proliferation rate and unfavourable disease prognosis